mata649/costa_rica_supermarkets_scrapper/README.md

     source ./venv/Scripts/activate

-   And finally you can install the dependencies running this command:
+   Andfinallyl,y you can install the dependencies running this command:

     pip install -r requeriments.txt

 ## Setup Database
-To setup the dabase you need open a terminal in the root project folder and run the next command
+To set up the database you need open a terminal in the root project folder and run the next command

     docker-compose up -d
-This command will create a container with a postgres database, you can access to this database throutgh the **5432 port**.
+This command will create a container with a Postgres database, you can access this database through the **5432 port**.
 **Database Information**
  - **user**: postgres
  - **password**: postgres
  - **host name:** postgres
  - **port**: 5432

-You can change the database parameters in the **docker-compose.yaml**, also you can change the database connection string in the **.env** file.
+You can change the database parameters in the **docker-compose.
+YAML**, also you can change the database connection string in the **.env** file.
 ## pgAdmin 4 Setup (Optional)
-The last command also will create a container with **pgAdmin 4** to manage the dabase, you can access to pgAdmin 4 with the next link [localhost:5050](http://localhost:5050).
+The last command also will create a container with **pgAdmin 4** to manage the database, you can access to pgAdmin 4 with the next link [localhost:5050](http://localhost:5050).
 The default login information is:
  - **email:** admin@admin.com
  - **password:** root